Getting Started with AI-Powered Workflows

 }

-Step 3: Knowledge Base - Ground the Agent in Your Docs
+Step 3: Knowledge - Ground the Answer in Your Docs

-Add a Knowledge node before your AI Agent.
-Point it at a knowledge base you've indexed (policy docs, product manuals, runbooks).
-The node returns the top-k most relevant chunks, which you pass into the agent's prompt as context.
-This is retrieval-augmented generation (RAG) in two clicks.
+Add a Knowledge node in Query mode.
+Point its Collection at a persistent collection you have already embedded into (policy docs, product manuals, runbooks), write a natural-language Prompt, set Result Count (default 5), and pick a Model for synthesis.
+The node retrieves the most relevant passages and returns a grounded answer in its Output Variable.
+This is retrieval-augmented generation in one node.
 Use it whenever an answer needs to be grounded in something other than the model's training data, for example replying to a customer with the exact wording from your shipping policy.
+You can also add an optional Response Schema to force structured output.
+To build the collection first, add a Knowledge node in Embed mode (or use the Knowledge section of the sidebar to upload and embed documents).

 Step 4: Document Processing - Pull Text Out of Files

-Use the pdf connector's extract-text tool, the csv connector's parse tool, or the image connector for OCR-friendly preprocessing.
-Feed the extracted text into an AI Agent that returns Structured Output.
-This pattern handles invoices, contracts, expense reports, and scanned forms - the agent does the field extraction, your downstream nodes do the routing and posting.
+Use the pdf connector's extract-text tool to pull text from a PDF, or the csv connector's parse tool to turn a spreadsheet into structured rows.
+For scanned images, embed the file with a Knowledge node using the Images via OCR document type.
+Feed the extracted text into an Agent-mode Connector node with a Response Schema.
+This pattern handles invoices, contracts, expense reports, and scanned forms: the agent does the field extraction, and your downstream nodes do the routing and posting.

 Step 5: Pick the Right Model

-Each AI Agent node lets you choose a model.
+Each Agent-mode Connector node and each Knowledge Query node exposes a Model field.
 The trade-off is cost, latency, and reasoning ability:

-- Claude Haiku - Fast and cheap.
-Good for classification, simple extraction, and high-volume routing.
+• Faster, lower-cost models - good for classification, simple extraction, and high-volume routing.

-- Claude Sonnet - Balanced.
-Handles most multi-step reasoning and tool use well.
+• Balanced models - handle most multi-step reasoning and tool use well.

-- Claude Opus - Most capable.
-Reach for it when the task involves nuanced reasoning, code, or long synthesis.
+• Most capable models - reach for these when the task involves nuanced reasoning, code, or long synthesis, where a wrong answer is expensive.

-- Gemini Flash / Pro - Very large context windows.
-Great when you need to process a long document in a single pass.
+• Large-context models - useful when you need to process a long document in a single pass.

 Step 6: Code Runner - Drop Down When AI Is Overkill

-For deterministic logic (formatting, regex, math, custom data shaping), use a Connector node pointing at the code connector with execute-javascript or execute-python.
-It runs in a sandbox and is cheaper and more predictable than an AI Agent for things that don't need reasoning.
+For deterministic logic (formatting, regex, math, custom data shaping), use a Connector node in Direct mode pointing at the code connector with execute-javascript or execute-python.
+It is cheaper and more predictable than Agent mode for things that don't need reasoning, and it costs no AI credits.
 A good rule: if you can describe the logic in three lines of pseudocode, use the code connector instead of an agent.

 Tips

-- Match the model to the task.
-Don't pay Opus prices for what Haiku can classify in 200ms.
+• Match the model to the task.
+Do not pay top-tier model prices for what a faster, cheaper model can classify in a fraction of a second.

-- Prefer Structured Output over free-form text any time the next node has to read a specific field.
+• Prefer a Response Schema over free-form text any time the next node has to read a specific field.

-- Keep agent tool lists small.
-Binding 30 tools confuses the model and balloons token usage.
+• Keep allowed tool lists small.
+Giving an Agent-mode node 30 tools confuses the model and balloons token usage.
 Five focused tools per agent is a sweet spot.

 Common Pitfalls

-- Skipping schema validation.
-Even Structured Output can produce empty strings or missing optional fields.
+• Skipping schema validation.
+Even with a Response Schema, a model can produce empty strings or missing optional fields.
 Add a Condition node to short-circuit on bad input.

-- Hidden costs.
-A loop that calls an agent per item can add up fast.
+• Hidden costs.
+A Loop that calls an Agent-mode node per item can add up fast.
 Use a single agent call with batched input where possible.

-- Stale knowledge.
-If your docs change, your knowledge base needs re-indexing.
-Schedule a refresh workflow rather than embedding once and forgetting.
+• Stale knowledge.
+If your source documents change, your collection needs re-embedding.
+Schedule a refresh workflow that re-embeds the updated files rather than embedding once and forgetting.

-- Prompt injection.
-User-supplied text can override your system prompt.
-Treat external content as data, not instructions, and use Structured Output to constrain what the model can return.
+• Prompt injection.
+User-supplied text can override your prompt.
+Treat external content as data, not instructions, and use a Response Schema to constrain what the model can return.

 Testing

-Build each AI Agent node in isolation first.
-Pin a small sample input as a variable, run the node alone, and inspect the output.
+Build each Agent-mode Connector node in isolation first.
+Pin a small sample input as a variable, run the node alone, and inspect its output variable.
 Once the agent behaves on five hand-picked inputs, wire it into the surrounding flow and run end-to-end on a tiny scope (a single record, a single Slack channel) before turning the schedule on.
+You can also ask Miraxa "Why did my last run fail?" to investigate a failed execution in context.

 Where to Start